Joe Morrow

-Joseph Mathew Alexander Morrow (born December 9, 1992) is a Canadian professional ice hockey defenceman who is currently playing for HC Davos of the National League (NL).
-Morrow played junior hockey with the Portland Winterhawks of the Western Hockey League.
-He was drafted 23rd overall by the Pittsburgh Penguins in the 2011 NHL Entry Draft.
-In the NHL, Morrow played for the Boston Bruins, Montreal Canadiens, Winnipeg Jets, and New Jersey Devils.
+Joseph Mathew Alexander Morrow (born December 9, 1992) is a Canadian professional ice hockey defenceman for the Unia Oświęcim of the Tauron Hokej Liga (THL).
+He was selected in the first round, 23rd overall, by the Pittsburgh Penguins of the National Hockey League (NHL) in the 2011 NHL Entry Draft and has previously played for the Boston Bruins, Montreal Canadiens, and Winnipeg Jets.

 Playing career

 Morrow played four full seasons of junior hockey in the Western Hockey League with the Portland Winterhawks.
 After the 2011–12 season, Morrow was named to the WHL's First All-Star Team, and had finished second in league scoring among all defencemen.
 He was drafted in the first round, 23rd overall, by the Pittsburgh Penguins at the 2011 NHL Entry Draft.
-He was then subsequently signed to a three-year entry level contract with the Penguins on August 3, 2011.
+He was then subsequently signed to a three-year entry-level contract with the Penguins on August 3, 2011.

 In his first professional season in 2012–13, Morrow was assigned directly to the Penguins American Hockey League affiliate, the Wilkes-Barre/Scranton Penguins, due to the ongoing NHL lock-out.
-After commencement to the shortened NHL season, Morrow received his first NHL recall to Pittsburgh but did not debut, as a precautionary injury replacement for Kris Letang, on February 10, 2013.
+After the commencement of the shortened NHL season, Morrow received his first NHL recall to Pittsburgh but did not debut, as a precautionary injury replacement for Kris Letang, on February 10, 2013.

-On March 24, 2013, Morrow was traded from the Penguins along with a fifth round draft pick in the 2013 NHL Entry Draft to the Dallas Stars in exchange for Brenden Morrow (no relation) and a third round draft pick in the same draft.
+On March 24, 2013, Morrow was traded from the Penguins along with a fifth-round draft pick in the 2013 NHL Entry Draft to the Dallas Stars in exchange for Brenden Morrow (no relation) and a third-round draft pick in the same draft.
 On July 4, 2013, Morrow's tenure with Dallas was cut short as he was again involved in a trade between the Stars and the Boston Bruins.
 Boston traded Tyler Seguin, Rich Peverley, and Ryan Button; in exchange, they acquired Morrow, Loui Eriksson, Reilly Smith, and Matt Fraser.

 He played 33 games during the 2015–16 season and then re-signed with the Bruins to a one-year, one-way deal for $800,000.

 On July 1, 2017, Morrow signed as a free agent to a one-year contract with the Montreal Canadiens In the 2017–18 season, Morrow stuck with the Canadiens out of training camp.
 Despite Montreal dwindling in the standings, Morrow contributed with his best season performance in recording 5 goals and 11 points in 38 games.
 He was later traded on February 26, 2018, the day of the trade deadline, to the Winnipeg Jets for a fourth-round draft pick in 2018.
-Morrow scored his first career playoff goal during Game 1 of the 2018 Stanley Cup playoffs in the Jets' first round series against the Minnesota Wild.
+Morrow scored his first career playoff goal during Game 1 of the 2018 Stanley Cup playoffs in the Jets' first-round series against the Minnesota Wild.